 As it turns out, Node.js can be categorized into one of these.
 On the general level, though, as long as you keep in mind that the CPU is pretty much always keeping several balls in the air, you're all good.

 More work than there are resources

 Let's assume that there is more work to be done than there are resources for doing them.
 That there are multiple threads or sequences of operations to step through.
-With only one thread or operation sequence there isn't much to discuss in terms of concurrency or parallelism.
+With only one thread or operation sequence, there isn't much to discuss in terms of concurrency or parallelism.

 Concurrent operation means that two computations can both make progress and advance regardless of the other.
 If there are two threads, for example, then both make progress independently.
 The second computation doesn't need to wait for the first one to complete before it can be advanced.

 If computation is said to be concurrent, then it doesn't necessarily dictate how the concurrency is achieved under the hood.
-In single-core setup it is possible that the computations take turns in execution.
-The CPU might run few instructions from the other thread, then suspend it and switch over to the second and run few steps from it and so on.
+In single-core setup, it is possible that the computations take turns in execution.
+The CPU might run few instructions from the other thread, then suspend it and switch over to the second and run a few steps from it and so on.
 This is also called pre-emptive multithreading.
 It may also be possible that there are more cores available that can be used to run both at the same time.
-This, in fact, is parallel computation as we'll see next.
+This, in fact, is parallel computation, as we'll see next.

-It can be said that if computation is parallel it is also concurrent - since parallel computation also fulfills the definition of concurrent computation.
+It can be said that if computation is parallel, it is also concurrent - since parallel computation also fulfills the definition of concurrent computation.